TwoWaySix/twowaysix.github.io/docs/index.markdown

 * Photographer

-## Software Developer
+## :computer: Software Developer

-As an *environmental and civil engineer* by training, the need to **process** and **visualize** huge amounts of data and **simulating** real world phenomena has always been my cup of tea.
+As an *environmental and civil engineer* by training :deciduous_tree:, the need to **process** and **visualize** huge amounts of data and **simulating** real world phenomena has always been my cup of tea.